storageos/storageos.github.io/_docs/manage/features/compression.md

 ## Create a uncompressed volume

 All volumes are compressed by default.
-To create an uncompressed volume, set the `storageos.feature.nocompression` label with the StorageOS CLI:
+To create an uncompressed volume, set the `storageos.feature.nocompression` label:

 ```bash
 storageos volume create --namespace default --label storageos.feature.nocompression=true volume-name